Webconference replay: Emerging Markets (June 2015)Contributor JPMAM UK

 - On the positive side, Russia has made a positive impact over the year to date.
 As bottom-up investors, we believe that Russia is home to some great companies that have continued to deliver - particularly in dividend terms - and yields in the country currently look attractive to yields elsewhere in the asset class.

 Watch the replay now:

-This fund pursues sustainable growth from emerging markets by focusing on the dividend-paying stocks that have been proven to outperform over the long term.
+The Emerging Markets Income Fund pursues income and long-term capital growth from emerging markets by focusing on the dividend-paying stocks that have outperformed over the long term.